p-en-o-cw-2017/provided-testbed/readme.txt

 Pre-defining a custom configuration

 When the testbed is started, it loads the values stored in config.txt to initialize the configuration variables, so you can simply edit these values once to always use the right configuration.
 Like in the GUI, all angles are stored in degrees.
-They are stored in the order they are shown in the testbed GUI (so first all fields from the first tab from top to bottom, then all fields from the second tab from top to bottom, ...).
-To be precise, the following order is used:
+They are stored in the following order (based on the AutopilotConfig interface):
+- Drone ID
 - Gravity
+- Wing X
+- Tail size
+- Wheel Y
+- Front wheel Z
+- Rear wheel Z
+- Rear wheel X
+- Tyre slope
+- Damp slope
+- Tyre radius
+- Maximal braking force (per wheel)
+- FcMax
+- Engine mass
+- Wing mass
+- Tail mass
 - Maximal thrust
 - Maximal AOA
 - Wing lift slope
 - Horizontal stabilizer lift slope
 - Vertical stabilizer lift slope
-- Initial velocity
-- Wing size
-- Tail size
-- Engine mass
-- Wing mass
-- Tail mass
-- Horizontal FOV
+- Horizontal camera field-of-view
-- Vertical FOV
+- Vertical camera field-of-view
 - Camera width

+Unlike last semester, a default configuration file is provided with somewhat realistic values (as in, they're all either set by the teaching staff, deduced to be good values by the teaching staff or averages from the team's configurations).
+However, as always you're still free to adjust the values that haven't been set.